m-niedzielski/digital-voltmeter/hardware/calculations/voltage_divider.md

 ## Effect of Series Resistor

 Rseries is in series with the voltage divider, therefore it is significant in calculations.
-The updated divider ratio to accomodate this is:
+The updated divider ratio to accommodate this is:

 $$ V_{midpoint} = V_{in} * {R_2 \over R_{series} + R_1 + R_2 } $$

 $$ V_{in} = V_{midpoint} * {33k \over 10k} = V_{midpoint} * 3.3 $$

+Including Rseries slightly reduces the divider ratio compared to the ideal case, and this corrected model is used in subsequent calibration and firmware calculations.

+This divider design satisfies voltage, impedance, resolution and power constraints for the intended operating range.

 ​​​